dssg/check-for-secrets/README.md

 - Non-empty jupyter notebook output

-Call `run-check.sh <directory_name>` on a valid git directory.
+Call `audit-repo <directory_name>` on a valid git directory.
 This can also be a github url.
 The script will try to install the Python package ['trufflehog'](https://github.com/dxa4481/truffleHog) locally if you don't have it, and then check the given directory for commits containing secrets.

 ## Advanced Use